benbenbang/dbtmgr/README.md

-# `dbtmgr` CLI Tool
+# `statectl` CLI Tool

-`dbtmgr` is a command-line interface (CLI) tool designed to manage and synchronize database table schema states for development teams using `dbt` (data build tool).
+`statectl` is a command-line interface (CLI) tool designed to manage and synchronize database table schema states for development teams using `dbt` (data build tool).
 It ensures that schema changes are tracked and versioned, and enables developers to acquire exclusive locks on the state during updates to prevent concurrent conflicts.